The Roscommon By-election (The Election of the Snows)

 Nothwithstanding this letter I went to Sligo.
-Owing to an extraordinary series of dissapointments for motor-cars, I did not reach the town until the public meeting was over.
-I attended the Banquet but Arthur Griffth and some others succeed in inducing me not to make a speech.
-Arthur Griffth, however read the speech I had made a year earlier at the T.W.
+Owing to an extraordinary series of disappointments for motor-cars, I did not reach the town until the public meeting was over.
+I attended the Banquet but Arthur Griffith and some others succeed in inducing me not to make a speech.
+Arthur Griffith, however read the speech I had made a year earlier at the T.W.
 Russell meeting and made some telling comments upon it which were published a few days afterwards in "Nationality".

 A few days before the Sligo meeting, Count Plunkett gave me a draft copy of the Circular letter which he intended to send to the County and District Councils, other representative bodies and to prominent individuals throughout Ireland.

 As a statement of the general principles of Irish Nationality the circular was sound.
 It was not, however, the type of document that I would send to the Irish Councils at that time.